 Puhuri’s special features are the various art and science content it offers.
 The café subscribes to an extensive collection of Finnish and international scientific and art journals, and its bookshelves are filled with books published by Kone Foundation’s grant recipients.
 In addition, you can listen to Kone Foundation’s podcast Uusi naapuri (in Finnish).
 The changing exhibitions in Puhuri present works by the alumni of the Saari residence, maintained by Kone Foundation.

-Victoria Keddie’s exhibition Exercising Consumption is on view at Puhuri until June 2020.
+Victoria Keddie’s exhibition Exercising Consumption is on view at Puhuri until the end of 2020.
 Exercising Consumption draws its inspiration from breathing exercises aimed at tuberculosis patients at the Paimio Sanatorium in the early 20th century.
 Read more about the exhibition here.